jhadev/currensee/README.md

 ### TODO

+- [x] Data visualization for budget total breakdown by category for a singular month.
+ADDED 4/18/2019 **Doughnut chart for spending by category for current month.**
-- [ ] Global table filtering.
+- [x] Global table filtering.
+ADDED 5/7/2019
+- [x] Data visualization by single category over time.
+ADDED 5/5/2019 **Category with highest activity and category with highest total spending can now be visualized**
 - [ ] Sum totals with custom filters.
 - [ ] Edit table cells.
-- [x] Data visualization by single category over time.
-ADDED 5/5/2019
-- [x] Data visualization for budget total breakdown by category for a singular month.
-ADDED 4/18/2019 **Doughnut chart for spending by category for current month.**
 - [ ] Google OAuth.

 ## Overview